tyrnism/doji_manual/README.md

 ## Welcome aboard!

-Welcome to the company wiki!
-Here you'll find everything you need to know about the company.
+Welcome to the DojiCrew wiki!